drivechain-project/docs/bip2-blind-merged-mining.md

     32-bytes - prevSideBlockHash (also known as "h*") 2-bytes  - blockMod (a counter -- in pratice, it is the sidechain's block number modulus 65535)

+{{ Note: blockMod is vastly improved if it is changed to a prevBlockRef (which is a two-byte number indicating which side:block, of the most recent 4000 side:blocks, is this block's parent.
+This creates a DAG which is better -- however the documentation has yet to be rewritten with this in mind.) }}

 This involves new message types (M7, M8), and a new database (D3).